vincentleeuwen/python-cooking-with-objects/README.md

 class Kitchen(object):
 ```

-### 5. Add a method to the kitchen so a order can be sent
+### 5. Add a method to the kitchen so an order can be sent

 ```python
 def order(self, dish):